-- More stable.
-The best buyers agents also had higher levels of the “S” dimension (Stability).
-This means they are naturally very good at making others feel comfortable, safe, secure and supported.
-In other words, the best buyers agents are very good at dealing with people who are feeling somewhat stressed out.
+Upside: The best buyers agents also had higher levels of the “S” dimension (Stabilizing).
+You’ve most likely seen your best agents excel at making others feel comfortable, safe, secure and supported.
+The best buyers agents are excellent at dealing with people who are feeling somewhat stressed out.
 They have a natural ability to calm them and provide stability – which helps them make the buying decision.

-- Moderately dominant.
-Unlike the best performing Listing agents, the best buyers agents have a moderate level of the “D” dimension (decisiveness).
-It’s a sort of Goldilocks range (i.e., not too high—not too low).
+Upside: Unlike the best performing Listing agents, the best buyers agents have a moderate level of the “D” dimension (Decisive).
+It’s a sort of Goldilocks range—not too high—not too low.
 This helps them to be more understanding and patient with indecisive buyers, yet decisive enough themselves to push when need be.
-Down side: while this level of “D” does help in dealing with the tasks of a buyers agent, it can be too low to support more aggressive lead generation and aggressive closing.
+Do your struggling agents know when or how to push?

-- Low attention to detail.
-Since no one can have everything, here in the “C” dimension (Conscientiousness), the best buyers agents consistently score low.
-This means that their level of attention to detail, ability to be organized and accurate is naturally something they aren’t good at… at all.
-This fact allows them to be flexible enough to respond to the never-ending ebb and flow of the buyer’s will (e.g., I must have a pool, well a basement, no we can’t live without… ).
+Upside: Since no one can have everything, the best buyers agents consistently score low in the “C” dimension (Cautious).
+This means that their level of attention to detail is naturally something they aren’t good at—at all.
+Yet overall this is a good thing.
+It allows them to be flexible enough to respond to the always shifting buyer’s will (e.g., I must have a pool, a garage, no we can’t live without… ).
 It also frees them up to be more creative and free flowing.

 Those who outperform the rest are more motivated by the sale

-All agents are – it turns out – not created equally.
-There are indeed significant and demonstrable personality characteristics that differ between different roles in real estate.
-Some are ideally better suited to work with buyers, others sellers, still others inside sales.
-Of these differences, there are distinct traits that predict superior performance in the role of buyers agent alone.
-The best here are more social, more stable, more supportive and a little less aggressive.
-Those who outperform the rest are more motivated by the sale and commission – as all good sales people are – but do better with sales leads generated for them or indirectly, compared to the typical hunter/gatherer sales model.
+Look at any real estate team and you’ll see that all agents are not created equally.
+There are indeed significant personality characteristics that differ between the roles in real estate.
+Some agents are better suited to work with buyers, others sellers, still others inside sales.
+The distinct traits that predict superior performance in the role of buyers agent revolve around being more social, more stable, more supportive and a little less aggressive.
+Like all good salespeople, those who outperform the rest are more motivated by the sale and commission, but do better with sales leads generated for them, unlike the typical hunter/gatherer sales model.